pierrediedhiou/cybersecurity-journey/glossary.md

 Prefix: $2b$, $2y$, $2a$
 - **Boolean** — A data type that can only be true or false, used in conditions and control flow in programming
+- **Burp Suite** — A Java-based web application penetration testing framework that intercepts, inspects and modifies HTTP/HTTPS traffic between a browser and web server.
+Key tools include Proxy, Repeater, Intruder, Decoder, Comparer and Sequencer
+- **Brute Force Attack** — An attack method that systematically tries every possible combination of credentials until the correct one is found
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,